OCI-IL/HeatwaveGenAIDemo/readme.md

 Oracle HeatWave GenAI provides integrated and automated generative AI with in-database large language models (LLMs); an automated, in-database vector store; scale-out vector processing; and the ability to have contextual conversations in natural language—letting you take advantage of generative AI without AI expertise or data movement.

-To learn more about HeatWave - [technical brief](https://www.oracle.com/a/ocom/docs/heatwave-genai-technical-brief.pdf)
+To learn more about HeatWave - [Technical Brief](https://www.oracle.com/a/ocom/docs/heatwave-genai-technical-brief.pdf)

-This repo is contains a demo that showcase it's RAG feature based on the getting start pdf [Download here](https://downloads.mysql.com/docs/heatwave-gen-ai-getting-started.en.pdf)
+This repository contains a demo showcasing its RAG feature based on the [Getting Started PDF](https://downloads.mysql.com/docs/heatwave-gen-ai-getting-started.en.pdf)

-By following this demo, in less than 1 Hour, you will be able to create a working RAG you can play with.
+By following this demo, you will be able to create a working RAG in less than an hour.

-Using the deployed Web app, you will be able to upload PDF to a bucket, run embedding to create vector from the PDF and ask questions about this db.
+With the deployed web app, you can upload PDFs to a bucket, run embeddings to create vectors from the PDFs, and ask questions about this database.

 ![drawing](./SS/app_screenshot1.png)